madatoo/juiceme-ms4/README.md

 [Back to Top](#table-of-contents)

 ### Acknowledgements
-I want to thank my Mentor, who has helped me with this project, and my family and friends who have supported me throughout the course of this project :)
+I want to thank my Mentor, who has helped me with this project, and my family and friends who have supported me throughout the course of this project :) I am also very thankful for an amazing help to whole Student Tutors team.
+Thank you so much :)
 [Back to Top](#table-of-contents)

 ### Disclaimer